 The Landstuhl Regional Medical Center Patient Liaison office is available to provide communication assistance throughout your Host Nation hospital stay.
 They will also help you complete the 'Birth Announcement Form' and a temporary medical-registration form commonly referred to as, "Non-TRICARE Mini Registration."
 This document allows your child to have temporary healthcare at U.S. Army medical facilities in Europe.
-If you are admitted to the hospital, have not been visited, and need assistance, please contact the Patient Liaison at CIV: 06371-9464-4847 or DSN 590-4847.
-During after hours, please call Patient Gateway at CIV 06371-9464-5890 or DSN 590-5890.
+If you are admitted to the hospital, have not been visited, and need assistance, please contact the Patient Liaison at DSN: 590-7953 or CIV: 06371-9464-7953 .
+The 24/7 on-call number is 0162-257-6987.